+A breach of Research Integrity is the failure to comply with any policies that govern research activity throughout the life cycle of a research project - from application for funding, to the conduct of the research and the dissemination of research results.
+In determining breaches of Research Integrity, it is not relevant to consider whether a breach was intentional or a result of honest error.
+However, intent is a consideration in deciding on the severity of the recourse that may be imposed.
 Breaches include the following:

-- a.
-Fabrication: Making up data, source material, methodologies or findings, including graphs and images. - b.
-Falsification: Manipulating, changing, or omitting data, source material, methodologies or findings, including graphs and images, without acknowledgement and which results in inaccurate findings or conclusions. - c.
-Destruction of research records: The destruction of one's own or another's research data or records to specifically avoid the detection of wrongdoing or in contravention of the applicable funding agreement, institutional policy and/or laws, regulations and professional or disciplinary standards. - d.
-Plagiarism: Presenting and using another's published or unpublished work, including theories, concepts, data, source material, methodologies or findings, including graphs and images, as one's own, without appropriate referencing and, if required, without permission. - e.
-Redundant publications: The re-publication of one's own previously published work or part there of, or data, in the same or another language, without adequate acknowledgment of the source, or justification. - f.
-Invalid authorship: Inaccurate attribution of authorship, including attribution of authorship to persons other than those who have contributed sufficiently to take responsibility for the intellectual content, or agreeing to be listed as author to a publication for which one made little or no material contribution. - g.
-Inadequate acknowledgement: Failure to appropriately recognize contributions of others in a manner consistent with their respective contributions and authorship policies of relevant publications. - h.
-Mismanagement of Conflict of Interest: Failure to appropriately manage any real, potential or perceived conflict of interest, in accordance with Trent University's policy on conflict of interest in research, preventing one or more of the objectives of the Framework (Section 1.3) from being met.
+Fabrication: Making up data, source material, methodologies or findings, including graphs and images.

+Falsification: Manipulating, changing, or omitting data, source material, methodologies or findings, including graphs and images, without acknowledgement and which results in inaccurate findings or conclusions.

+Destruction of research records: The destruction of one's own or another's research data or records to specifically avoid the detection of wrongdoing or in contravention of the applicable funding agreement, institutional policy and/or laws, regulations and professional or disciplinary standards.

+Plagiarism: Presenting and using another's published or unpublished work, including theories, concepts, data, source material, methodologies or findings, including graphs and images, as one's own, without appropriate referencing and, if required, without permission.

+Redundant publication or self-plagiarism: The re-publication of one's own previously published work or part thereof, data, in any language, without adequate acknowledgment of the source, or justification.

+Invalid authorship: Inaccurate attribution of authorship, including attribution of authorship to persons other than those who have made a substantial contribution to, and who accept responsibility for the contents, of a publication or document.

+Inadequate acknowledgement: Failure to appropriately recognize contributors.

+Mismanagement of Conflict of Interest: Failure to appropriately identify and address any real, potential or perceived conflict of interest, in accordance with Trent University's Conflict of Interest Policy, preventing one or more of the objectives of the RCR Framework (Article 1.3) from being met.

-- i.
-Misrepresentation in an Agency Application or Related Document which includes: - Providing incomplete, inaccurate or false information in a grant or award application or related document, such as a letter of support or a progress report. - Applying for and/or holding an Agency award when deemed ineligible by NSERC, SSHRC, CIHR or any other research or research funding organization world-wide for reasons of breach of responsible conduct of research policies such as ethics, integrity or financial management policies. - Listing of co-applicants, collaborators or partners without their agreement. - j.
-Mismanagement of Grants or Award Funds such as using grant or award funds for purposes inconsistent with the policies of the Agencies; misappropriating grants and award funds; contravening Agency financial policies, namely the Tri-Agency Financial Administration Guide, Agency grants and awards guides; or providing incomplete, inaccurate or false information on documentation for expenditures from grant or award accounts. - k.
-Failing to meet Agency policy requirements or, to comply with relevant policies, laws or regulations, for the conduct of research activities, including for example failing to obtain the appropriate approvals, permits or certifications before conducting research.
+Misrepresentation in an Agency Application or Related Document which includes:

+Providing incomplete, inaccurate or false information in a grant or award application or related document, such as a letter of support or a progress report.

+Applying for and/or holding an Agency award when deemed ineligible by NSERC, SSHRC, CIHR or any other research or research funding organization world-wide for reasons of breach of responsible conduct of research policies such as ethics, integrity or financial management policies Listing of co-applicants, collaborators or partners without their agreement.

+Mismanagement of Grants or Award Funds:

+Using grant or award funds for purposes inconsistent with the policies of the Agencies;

+Misappropriating grants and award funds;

+Contravening Agency financial policies, namely the Tri-Agency Financial Administration Guide, Agency grants and awards guides; or Providing incomplete, inaccurate or false information on documentation for expenditures from grant or award accounts.

+Breaches of Agency Policies or Requirements for Certain Types of Research:

+Failing to meet Agency policy requirements or, to comply with relevant policies, laws or regulations, for the conduct of research activities; Failing to obtain the appropriate approvals, permits or certifications before conducting research.

+Breaches of review process: including non-compliance with the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations or participating in an Agency review process while under investigation.